 Well, there’s good news and bad news.
 The good news is toxicity usually isn’t a concern.
 “There are very few medications that actually break down into something that could specifically cause harm as the product ages,” said Svensson, the dean at Purdue’s College of Pharmacy.
 “An example would be [the antibiotic] tetracycline, whose degradation products can cause liver injury.”

 The bad news is a decrease in potency is a concern—a big one.
-“The use of expired antibacterials does not cure an infection and also favours the emergence of resistant strains,” says Essential Drugs.
-In other words, you’ll still be sick—only now possibly with mutant bacteria.
+“The use of expired antibacterials does not cure an infection and also favors the emergence of resistant strains,” says Essential Drugs.
+In other words, you’ll still be sick—only now possible with mutant bacteria.
 Even a just-from-the-factory version of that antibiotic probably won’t kill your newly resistant bugs.

 You’ll also have contributed to antibiotic resistance outside yourself.
 If a family member catches your illness, they’ll have those antibiotic-resistance germs.